Analytical Writing in GRE

-Finally, you should prepare very well for this section of GRE.
-The GRE analytical writing requires you to think fast but think clearly.
+Finally, you should prepare very well for this section.
+It requires you to think fast but think clearly.
 These qualities can only be achieved with practice.
-If you require more information on GRE analytical writing and some sample topics then click on the following link: http://www.ets.org/Media/Tests/GRE/pdf/awintro.pdf
+If you require more information about the test and some sample topics then click on the following link: http://www.ets.org/Media/Tests/GRE/pdf/awintro.pdf

 So prepare well for this section and don't forget to revise what you have written.
-Proper preparation and careful writing are the two most important qualities that you need to develop if you want to succeed in GRE analytical writing.
+Proper preparation and careful writing are the two most important qualities that you need to develop if you want to succeed in the analytical writing section .
 So start preparing for it as early as you can.

 Terms and Conditions